-The aim of this book is to figure out what institutions and policies are conducive to human flourishing in a rich society.
+The aim of this book, The Good Society, is to figure out what institutions and policies best facilitate human flourishing in a rich society.
 How do we do that?

 We use science.
 We ask a question, formulate a hypothesis (sometimes called a “model” or “theory”), examine evidence to see whether it’s consistent with the hypothesis, adjust the hypothesis if necessary, think about what else we would expect to observe if the hypothesis were true, and then look for more evidence.
 The key to science isn’t that it proceeds in exactly this order.
 The key is that it’s evidence-based and thorough.

 - Ask a question